Hayden Panettiere: 2000s: Breakthrough with Heroes and music

-Panettiere's first single not associated with an acting role, the reggae-infused "Wake Up Call" was digitally released on August 5, 2008.
+In 2008, Panettiere appeared in the drama Fireflies in the Garden as a younger version of Emily Watson's character, Jane Lawrence.
+In September 2008, she appeared in a satirical video, a mock-PSA for Funny or Die titled "Hayden Panettiere PSA: Your Vote, Your Choice".
+In October, Panettiere appeared in another satirical Funny or Die PSA titled "Vote for McCain: He's just like George Bush, except older and with a worse temper".
+Panettiere's first single not associated with an acting role, the reggae-infused "Wake Up Call", was digitally released on August 5, 2008.
 The clothing brand Candie's announced that it was premiering an ad campaign for the single in late July.
-Candie's provided additional promotion for the single with a television advertisement and a music video.
+Candie's provided additional promotion with a television advertisement and a music video.
 Sebastian Stan, who portrayed the brother of Panettiere's character in The Architect, played her boyfriend in the video.
+In July 2009, Panettiere starred in the teen comedy I Love You, Beth Cooper.